uptane/uptane-standard/uptane-standard.md

 ### Repository mapping metadata {#repo_mapping_meta}

+As described in the introduction to {{design}}, Uptane requires a Director repository and an Image repository.
+However, it is possible to have an Uptane-compliant implementation that has more than two repositories.

-Repository mapping metadata informs a primary ECU about which repositories to trust for images or image paths.
-Repository mapping metadata MUST be present on all primary ECUs, and MUST contain the following information:
+Repository mapping metadata informs a primary ECU about which repositories to trust for images or image paths. {{TAP-4}} describes how to make use of more complex repository mapping metadata have more than the two required repositories.

+Repository mapping metadata, or the equivalent informational content, MUST be present on all primary ECUs, and MUST contain the following information:

 * A list of repository names and one or more URLs at which the named repository can be accessed.
 At a minimum, this MUST include the Director and Image repositories.
 * A list of mappings of image paths to repositories, each of which contains: